Get

 Image By: Shvaygert Ekaterina, Shutterstock

 Although beauty is in the eye of the beholder, there is no denying the sumptuous appearance of the Bengal cat.
 This unusual breed is a real feast for the eyes, with exotic fur that makes them look like a mini leopard.
-Their large, emerald or aqua-blue eyes bewitch everyone who meets their gaze.
+Their green or golden eyes bewitch everyone who meets their gaze.
 This splendid creature, however, has a strong character, is highly energetic, and is incredibly talkative.
 The Bengal cat also develops a strong bond with their owner and does not appreciate being left alone for too long, much like a dog!

 Origins of the Bengal Cat